BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Methodology

-where $\lambda \geq 0$ is a tunable hyperparameter that controls how much density penalizes on the distance. when $\lambda=0$, the criterion returns to the maximin criterion with no adjustment by density.
-Density-based adjustment has been adopted in AL research for both classification and regression tasks to achieve different goals, such as increasing the representativeness of the data \citep{wang2021density}, mitigating the sensitivity of the Euclidean distance to the scale and distribution of the data \citep{donmez2007paired} and preventing outliers added to the training data \citep{zhu2008active}.
-The density measure includes KDE, cosine distance-based measurement, and K-Nearest-Neighbor-based density measure.
-We opt for the K-Nearest-Neighbor-based density measure over KDE or cosine similarity because KNN offers computational simplicity and directly captures local data density without making strong assumptions about the underlying data distribution, and unlike cosine similarity, it preserves both directional and magnitude information that is essential for identifying truly representative samples in our feature space.
-The K-Nearest-Neighbor-based density is calculated as the inverse of one point's average distance to its K nearest neighbor.Our goal here is to penalize on data whose density is low, since in this situation, there is a higher chance that it holds high maximin distance with data already selected, especially when the data itself is also of high magnitude.
-In the sense that without density adjustment, data of low density and high magnitude are preferred, while data with high density and high magnitude are disregarded.
-This prevents the criterion from achieving the goal of space-filling and potentially favoring the same group of data as the uncertainty criterion.
-When the data distribution is quite uniform or the magnitude does not vary too much, there is no need to do a density adjustment.
+Density-based adjustment has been adopted in AL research for both classification and regression tasks to achieve different goals, such as increasing the representativeness of the data \citep{wang2021density}, mitigating the sensitivity of the Euclidean distance to the scale and distribution of the data \citep{donmez2007paired}, and preventing outliers added to the training data \citep{zhu2008active}.
+Several methods can be used to estimate data density, including Kernel Density Estimation (KDE), cosine distance-based metrics, and K-Nearest Neighbors (KNN).
+For this work, we select the KNN-based approach due to its advantages over the alternatives, which is calculated as the inverse of one point's average distance to its K nearest neighbor.
+Compared to the computationally intensive KDE, KNN offers computational simplicity and directly captures local data density without evaluating kernel functions over all data.
+Furthermore, unlike cosine similarity, which captures only vector direction, KNN preserves both magnitude and directional information, which is crucial for identifying representative samples in our feature space.